NikolaiKyhne/Detecting-and-Defending-Against-Adversarial-Attacks/README.md

 # Detecting and Defending Against Adversarial Attacks
-7th semester project.
 This is an extension of previous research extending defence against adversarial attacks via diffusion models to sentences as well as a novel approach in regards to detecting adversarial attacks.
-The first draft of our article is available in this repository.
+The first draft of our paper is available in this repository.

-For the black-box attack and keyword spotter used in this project see https://github.com/nesl/adversarial_audio

 For the white-box attack used in this project see https://github.com/carlini/audio_adversarial_examples